 - a.
 All applicants must complete and submit an application for Restricted Area Access Pass to the Security Supervisor. - b.
-Submit and supply consent to disclosure of personal information from the North Bay Police or the Ontario Provincial Police. - c.
+Submit and supply consent to disclosure of personal information from the North Bay Police or the Ontario Provincial Police.
+Please note that the background check cannot be older than six months or you will be required to provide a new background check/RAP application. - c.
 Photos will be taken at North Bay Airport Security Office. - d.
-Complete Security Awareness training.
+Complete Security Awareness training. - e.

-- e.
 Bring the completed AVOP application and driver's license to evaluation in order to create a copy for your record. - f.
 Must hold a valid driver's license for the class of vehicle being operated. - g.
-Study manuals on air field procedures are supplied to the applicant. - h.
+Study manuals on airfield procedures are supplied to the applicant. - h.
 All applicants must pass a theory and practical (ride along) airside vehicle operator's permit test evaluation.